acurteman/cryptographic/docs.md

-# IdleChat Documentation
+# Cryptographic Documentation

 ## About

-IdleChat is a multiplayer idle game, where users compete to get the most credits using technical know-how and subterfuge
+Cryptographic is a multiplayer idle game, where users compete to get the most credits using technical know-how and subterfuge

 ## External Script Format